qycloud/front_build/README.md

 >- [MIT](http://www.opensource.org/licenses/MIT)

 ## Release History
+_2013-09-02   v0.0.7   Fix error when not defined the css in components config_

 _2013-09-02   v0.0.5   Update rbuild.lock format in application root_

 _2013-08-30   v0.0.3   Improve the tool to replace urls in css files with absolute path_